 Newbies: people new to the RV world.

-Part-Timers: people who live in their RV more than a few weekend trips a year, but still use it less than a year.
+Part-Timers: people living in their RV for more than a few weekends, but less than a year.

 Full-Timers: people who live in their RV full time or the majority of the year.

 Sticks ‘n’ Bricks: refers to by RVers as a regular type of house.

 Hula Skirt: refers to the brush-like flap hanging down from the back end of RVs and gives the appearance of sweeping the road.